surveycto/clickable-svg/README.md

 ## Description

-This plug-in allows you to click on a part of an image and record which part was clicked.
+This field plug-in allows you to click on a part of an image and record which part was clicked.
 Clicking on a named region (either a path or a group of paths with an ID) in an .svg image will select that region, and fill in the text field with the ID of the region.
 To help indicate which region is currently selected, all regions will start out at 40% opacity.
 When selected, a region will return to 100% opacity.

 ## Default SurveyCTO feature support